jonaskon/sweng-public/exams/final/2019/THEORY.md

 Refactoring code is meant to...

-- [ ] ... make code easier to understand
+- [y] ... make code easier to understand
-- [ ] ... fix bugs in the code
+- [n] ... fix bugs in the code
-- [ ] ... make writing tests easier
+- [y] ... make writing tests easier
-- [ ] ... reduce the number of lines of code
+- [n] ... reduce the number of lines of code

 ---